ecopque/ecommerce_project/README.md

 3. Product management system
 4. Order and checkout system
 5. Payment integration
+6. CPF validation (in progress)

 ## Note
 To validate the CPF (Cadastro de Pessoa Física), I will use these programs from my repositories: https://github.com/ecopque/cpf_generator and https://github.com/ecopque/cpf_validator

 ## How to Contribute

-Since the project is still being developed, contributions are welcome once the core structure is established.
-Stay tuned for future updates on how to contribute.
+Although the project is almost complete, improvements and optimizations are welcome!
+Feel free to open a pull request if you have any suggestions or feature ideas.

 ## Contact

-Feel free to reach out if you have any suggestions or questions regarding this project:
+If you have questions or suggestions, feel free to reach out:

 - Link: https://linktr.ee/edsoncopque
 - GitHub: [ecopque](https://github.com/ecopque)

 Thank you for checking out this project!
-Stay tuned for daily updates as the E-commerce Project evolves.